btbristow/bookstore-management-api/docs/reference/delete-orders.md

 # DELETE orders

-Use `DELETE` with the `orders` endpoint to remove orders from a store's order management system.
-This method is used for order cancellation features.
+Use `DELETE` with the `orders` endpoint to remove orders from a store's order management system (for example, to cancel an order).

 ## Request